 Goethe–Schiller Monument, Bronze memorial statue in Washington Park, Milwaukee, United States

-The Goethe-Schiller Monument is a bronze sculpture in Washington Park depicting two German writers.
-The figures stand side by side on a tall granite base inscribed with passages from their works.
+The Goethe-Schiller Monument is a bronze statue in Washington Park in Milwaukee, showing the two German writers standing side by side on a tall granite base.
+Passages from their works are inscribed on the base, and the figures face outward toward the surrounding park.

 The community of curious travelers